fabio914/EyeTrackingKeyboard/README.md

 # Eye Tracking Keyboard

-This is a simple prototype of a virtual keyboard that allows users to type on using the Quest Pro's eye tracking.
+This is a simple prototype of a virtual keyboard that allows users to type on it using the Quest Pro's eye tracking.
 In other words, you can type by only looking at the keys.

 <a href="https://youtu.be/F_BDJ5TxftQ"><img src="Images/video.jpg" width="400"/></a>